How to Deal With Job Rejection

 “Thank you for applying for the community manager position.
 We enjoyed meeting with you but regret to inform you that we will not be pursuing your candidacy further.”
-Yikes, that’s the last thing you want to hear after spending hours finding a job opportunity, writing your resume and cover letter, and landing at least one interview with the company.
-Job search rejection is sad and stressful, and can quickly deflate your confidence.
+Yikes, that’s the last thing you want to hear after spending hours finding an exciting job opportunity, writing your resume and cover letter, and landing at least one interview with the company.
+Job rejection is stressful and disappointing, and can quickly deflate your confidence.

 Unfortunately, there may have been factors out of your control.
 For example, the position could have been filled internally or given to someone further along in the hiring process.
-What you can control is how you respond, reflect, and remain resilient so you can focus on doing your best throughout the rest of the job search process.
-As hard as it may seem, it’s in your best interest to view rejection as redirection and a valuable learning experience.
+You can control how you respond, reflect, and remain resilient so you can focus on doing your best throughout the rest of the job search process.
+As hard as it may seem, viewing rejection as redirection and a valuable learning experience is in your best interest.

 Ask for feedback: